 Enter the MAC address of your Base Station

 The MAC address for your base station is located on the back panel of the unit on a sticker that will have a similar look to the MAC address for the Netgear wireless repeater.

 Carefully save these settings and disconnect your range extender from your computer or laptop you are using.

 At last, find a suitable location for your range extender to place.
 It should be within the reach of your existing wireless router but away from interference-creating obstructions like microwave, refrigerator, baby monitors, treadmill, automatic door alarms, doors, walls, windows, electronic devices, metal appliances, Bluetooth speakers/ devices, etc. This way you will get a maximum and uninterrupted signal extension.

 If you are experiencing any issues related to this post then you are free to ask us for mywifiext.net support and Netgear extender support.
-Simply lay your issues on us via comment box given below or toll-free number mentioned above.
+Simply lay your issues on us via comment box given below.